jmejia8/Metaheuristics.jl/docs/src/tutorials/create-metaheuristic.md

 ### Step 2: Initialization

 Initialize population, parameters and settings before the optimization process begins.
-The most common initialization method is generating uniformly distribution random number in provided bounds.
+The most common initialization method is generating a uniformly distributed random number within the provided bounds.
 Here, [`Metaheuristics.gen_initial_state`](@ref) for that purpose.
 Note that [`Metaheuristics.gen_initial_state`](@ref) require that `parameters.N` is defined.

 ```julia